How I became a certified Sommelier and the people of my London years

 here .

-I put a picture for the 4 persons above, as they are public figures and therefore represent some of the most renown ones (among the people I met in London) within and from the wine and spirits world.
-But that does not mean that the people below are less important or less worthy of having a picture posted (on the contrary, some had a huge influence on my life at some point), it just means that I'm not so sure if they would want me to put their picture on this post (I try to respect their privacy, you see.... but if any of you guys wants to have his or her picture on this post, please let me know and I will oblige your request right away 😊)
+I put a picture for the 4 people above, as they are public figures and therefore represent some of the most renowned ones (among the people I met in London) within and from the wine and spirits world.
+But that does not mean that the people below are less important or less worthy of having a picture posted (on the contrary, some had a huge influence on my life at some point).
+It just means that I'm not so sure if they would want me to put their picture on this post (I try to respect their privacy, you see.... but if any of you guys wants to have his or her picture on this post, please let me know and I will oblige your request right away 😊)

 The other people I met at Monte's included the following:

 Mark Pratt, a classic bartender/mixologist and rugby player/lover turned rugby coach, who taught me everything about Whisky, Bourbon, Cognac, Armagnac (spirits in general) and cigars too, and shared his passion for Rugby.
-He now coaches kids and transmits the love of rugby to his kids that he follows to all their matches with assiduity.
+He now coaches kids and transmits the love of rugby to his kids, which he follows to all their matches assiduously.

 http://brasserie-letivoli.fr/en)